Neuro-Agility Framework

 Attitude / Mindset

 Your attitude or mindset is the way you habitually think.
 You are what you think.
 Changing your performance starts with changing the way you habitually think.
 You cannot be more than the sum total of your thinking.
 A positive attitude is essential for good brain health and optimum performance.
 Henry Ford said: “Whether you think you can or you can’t, you are right.”
 Your mind controls your body and whole life.
-Actions follows thoughts.
-If you want to change your life, performance, success and happiness, it starts with changing your thinking.
+Actions follow thoughts.
+If you want to change your life, performance, success, and happiness, it starts with changing your thinking.
 A positive mind produces positive performance.
 A negative mind produces negative performance.
-A negative mind can never produce positive performance.
+A negative mind can never produce a positive performance.
 If you want to be successful, think and do what successful people do.
-If you want to be happy, think like a happy person and do what happy people do.
+If you want to be happy, think like happy people and do what happy people do.

 Brain Food